IntellicentAI-Lab/Re-GAN/readme.md

 ![Table5](./figures/Table5.png "Table5")

 ### Prerequisites
+Should you have any questions about this repo, feel free to contact Jiahao Xu @ jiahxu@polyu.edu.hk
 ---
 Our codes were implemented by Pytorch, we list the libraries and their version used in our experiments, but other versions should also be worked.
 1. Linux         (Ubuntu)